hsf-training/hsf-training-cicd-github/content/episodes/04-understanding-yaml/index.md

 In YAML, there are two different ways to handle multiline strings.
 This is useful, for example, when you have a long code block that you want to format in a pretty way, but don't want to impact the functionality of the underlying CI script.
 In these cases, multiline strings can help.
 For an interactive demonstration, you can visit [https://yaml-multiline.info/](https://yaml-multiline.info/).

 Put simply, you have two operators you can use to determine whether to keep newlines (`|`, exactly how you wrote it) or to remove newlines (`>`, fold them in).
 Similarly, you can also choose whether you want a single newline at the end of the multiline string, multiple newlines at the end (`+`), or no newlines at the end (`-`).
-The below is a summary of some variations:
+The following is a summary of some variations:

 ```yaml
 folded_no_ending_newline: